Skip to main content

 1. You can create the S3 bucket in the AWS console by clicking on "Create Bucket" in S3 and assigning the appropriate name and permissions to the bucket.

 2. Once the bucket is created, you'll have the bucket URL.
-For example, If the bucket name is dlt-ci-test-bucket, then the bucket URL will be:
+For example, if the bucket name is dlt-ci-test-bucket, then the bucket URL will be:

 s3://dlt-ci-test-bucket

-3. To grant permissions to the user being used to access the S3 bucket, go to the IAM > Users, and click on “Add Permissions”.
+3. To grant permissions to the user being used to access the S3 bucket, go to IAM > Users, and click on “Add Permissions”.

-4. Below you can find a sample policy that gives a minimum permission required by dlt to a bucket we created above.
+4. Below you can find a sample policy that gives the minimum permission required by dlt to a bucket we created above.
 The policy contains permissions to list files in a bucket, get, put, and delete objects.
 Remember to place your bucket name in the Resource section of the policy!

 {